kev-wong-geo/pyMelt_dev_traces/README.md

 [pymeltapp.swmatthews.com](http://pymeltapp.swmatthews.com)

 ## dev_traces
 The dev_traces branch includes a forward model for rare-earth element concentrations in mantle melts.
-This is a work in progress.
+This is a work in progress, and will be implemented into pyMelt v2.0 in the near future.

 ## Introduction